 Within the financial sector, commercial bank profits doubled from $7.7 billion in the first quarter of 2009 to $15.8 billion in the first quarter of 2010.
 This rise was mostly experienced among the larger banks in this group.
 For banks with assets greater than $1 billion, profits more than doubled from $6.6 billion to $14.5 billion from the first quarter of 2009 to the first quarter of 2010.
 For commercial banks with less than $1 billion in assets, profits rose only 16% from $1.1 billion to $1.3 billion.
-The number of small banks on the FDIC’s list of troubled institutions continues to rise.
+[PA I believe that the more important dichotomy is between the mega financial institutions and the regional/sub-mega entities, rather than the plus or minus $1 billion.
+Fine to keep in, but should get data on the really bigs vs others] The number of small banks on the FDIC’s list of troubled institutions continues to rise.
+[PA #s]

+[PA We should deal with failures in this section]

 Still, the financial industry has cut jobs.
 [Again, we will break this down by financial sector and discuss the role of mergers.]
 After growing steadily for years, employment in the financial sector fell by 106,000 in 2007, 154,000 in 2008 and another 226,000 in 2009.
 Areas dependent on the financial industry, such as North Carolina (and in particular Charlotte), have been hit hard.
 The unemployment rate in Charlotte rose from 4.8% in 2006 to a recent peak of 12.8% in February 2010.
-Unemployment has fallen modestly since [XXX].
+Unemployment has fallen modestly since [XXX] BG ], but remains stubbornly high in many areas, like Nevada, with the highest unemployment rate of any state, at 14.2%.
 [Will add other regional impacts, including New York.]

-Global impacts
+Global impacts BB [We don’t have a mandate to look at the global crisis, but it is useful to do so.
+I think we need to prepare a better evaluation of the spreading of the crisis internationally and the causes of the world-wide nature of the crisis.
+It might be preferable to include such a discussion in an appendix to the report.
+One area that is within our mandate is the effect of the international crisis on the U.S. fiancial system and economy: are there any international causes of our distress?][PA General comment re this section – it should be focused on how the crisis transformed from a financial crisis to an economic crisis.
+It should not be a denovo section re the financial crisis abroad.
+That should be woven into all the other sections.
+Also, I think we’re going to have to make a hard decision as a group about how we look at the crisis outside the U.S. – to help explain the U.S. crisis or to fully analyze the extraterritorial crisis][KH: While interesting, this text provides lots of data but little enlightenment.
+I have no idea what I’m supposed to conclude.
+Recommendation: We need to discuss and understand the purpose of the Global Effects section, then restructure it accordingly.]

 [Intro: Other countries had similar financial and economic crises; many were affected by the US crisis directly or indirectly.
 List of contagion effects would include financial losses, currency pressures, or reductions in global trade.]
 Just as the US suffered an economic crisis so too did other nations.
 In 2009, world GDP shrank for the first time since World War II.
 As the Economic Report of the President 2010 noted: